Skip to main content

 TAFE at school (VETDSS)

-Choosing your career
+Choosing your career path

 Select your course and apply

-VETDSS 2025 Course Guide(opens in a new tab)
+Course Guide and List

 It is now more important than ever to ensure your application is competitive.
 Please click on the link to view some recommendations.